 2. Study Your Customers

 Learn as much about your existing customers as possible.
-Even if your goal is new customers.
+Even if your goal is new customer.
 The path your existing customers took to finding you is valuable terrain.
 Understand it!

 Look them up on Facebook, Twitter, Linked-in.
 Where do they hang out?
 What do they talk about?
 What interests them?
 Which bloggers, for example, write about the branch of business you’re in?
 Find ways to talk to them that will build relationships.
 Be like the old corner store who knew everyone and was willing to provide great service.
 Don’t be a faceless corporation just looking to sell.